-Please contact us to become a client so you can have Actionable Intelligence sent to you quarterly.
+Contact us to become a client so you can use our Actionable Intelligence via Analytical Interpretation.

 As Eitel Insights forecasted the RBGV Condo market has indeed broken the first of its psychological support lines.
 As we continue to break the support lines we will see an ever increasing chaotic reaction to the condo market.
 The break below $675,000 has just occurred for the first time since September of 2017.
 Confirming what Eitel Insights has been predicting.